SafeHands-Org/safehands-app/README.md

 `docker compose up --build` This will build the image again using.
 You’ll know the backend is now running if it says “Server running on port 8000”

 These steps must be succesfully completed before you can run the emulator.
 If the Docker isn't working use `docker compose down -v` to start over with a clean slate.
 Once Docker is up and running, run the following commands in a new terminal.
 Do NOT close Docker.
 If you do, the build will fail.
+Once Docker has been successfully set up you only need to run `docker compose up` going forward.
+To start the Flutter app, follow the following commands:

 `cd frontend` This will switch you to the frontend directory where the Flutter files live.